What mums-to-be should expect at their first prenatal visit

-However, like your first pregnancy, your first prenatal visit is a brand new experience.
+With every pregnancy, your first prenatal visit will always be a brand new experience.
 So, to guide you on what you should expect at this consultation, we put together some useful information about your first prenatal visit.

 When should you first go?

-Singapore-based obstetrician and gynaecologist Dr Anne Tan says that if you have a regular menstrual cycle and you have missed your next expected period, you should use a home pregnancy test to check if you are indeed pregnant.
+Singapore-based obstetrician and gynaecologist Dr Anne Tan says that if you have a regular menstrual cycle and you have missed your next expected period, you should use an at-home pregnancy test to check if you are indeed pregnant.

 According to WebMD, the purpose of your first prenatal visit is to: